acend/container-basics-training/content/labs/08.0 /_index.en.md

 With the IP from the inspection we can now navigate to the webserver at <http://172.17.0.4>.

+**Note:** It might be that your local firewall blocks requests to this address.

 And unfortunatly we get a "403 Error - Forbidden".

 **Note:** Do not forget to remove the existing instance of the apache-php container.